Dineshs91/alphabet-frequency/README.md

 The code is written in python 2.

 Requirements:
-numpy
+numpy.
 Matplotlib -- To plot the bar graph.
 Python2.7

 Installing Dependencies:
+The following packages are required
+1. Numpy.
+2. Matplotlib.

 In ubuntu:
 Numpy: $ sudo apt-get install python-numpy python-scipy
 Matplotlib: $ sudo apt-get install python-matplotlib

-Python: $ sudo apt-get install python
+In osx:
+Install the packages either from macports or homebrew.
+You can also install these packages manually from source.

 USAGE: python freq.py [args] [filename with exact path]
 HELP: python freq.py -h